birgitta410/monart/README.md

     password: xxxx
 ```

-If you just want to see what it looks like, setting 'sample' to true will load some static fixtures to give you an idea:
+If you just want to see an example, without connecting to a server yet, setting 'sample' to true will load some static fixtures to give you an idea:
 ```
 default:
   gocd: